alfreimaz/mainwebsite/content/posts/quantumLing.md

 inside a certain structure, a certain pairing.
-This allows us to avoid the previously encountered "\[\...\] issue with this framework \[\...\] that the grammatical structure of phrases and sentences is ignored and the focus is mainly on large-scale statistics of data.\"[@main].
+This allows us to avoid the previously encountered "\[\...\] issue with this framework \[\...\] that the grammatical structure of phrases and sentences is ignored and the focus is mainly on large-scale statistics of data.\"(#main).
 Given the known tendency in linguistics to relegate issues in one's approach to a different subfield (think of the numerous debates around focus, which syntax claims is for semantics to solve and semantics for syntax